torrvision/straighttoshapes/README.md

      $ make -j4
      ```

-## 2. Preparing some data
+### 2. Preparing some data
-First prepare a data directory for the straighttoshapes application.
+Prepare a data directory for the straighttoshapes application as follows:

 ```
 $ mkdir path/to/straighttoshapes/data